This church lasted decades in a small Georgia town. It burned down in a fire last week.

 “There was no electricity [in the building]," Eason said.
 "There was no gas.
 There was no lightning that day.
 So how else was it gonna start unless somebody strikes a match?”

 Eason and Barnes Griffin don’t know who did it.
-They doesn’t know why.
+They don’t know why.
 But they know what they experienced.

-“You could look at the window," Eason recalled, "and there was no noise, just the birds singing … and it was peaceful.
+“You could look at the window," Eason said, "and there was no noise, just the birds singing … and it was peaceful.
 You felt close to God.”

 "The food and fellowship," Barnes Griffin said, "are memories that go on and on."